Search by product name or hair type/concerns

 However, just as the different types of serums vary, so do the different ways to apply them to get the best results.
 To get the most out of the hair care products you purchase, make sure you are using them correctly.
 Let's look at the different types of serums and whether it is better to put each on wet or dry hair.

-Scalp serums are intended to encourage healthy, thriving growth and are usually applied directly to the scalp rather than your strands.
+Scalp serums are intended to encourage healthy hair and are usually applied directly to the scalp rather than your strands.
 Be careful of the scalp serum you choose.
 Some products are not intended for aging scalps and may contain ingredients that can further dry skin.
 Others contain oils and other heavy elements that can build up, causing inflammation and additional complications.

 Most scalp serums can be used on wet or dry hair and are intended to be massaged in during the evening or at night to allow them to absorb into your skin.
 Depending on the formulation you purchase, you can also use a scalp serum:

 Always follow the instructions printed on the product label.

 Most hair serums are formulated to control frizz and boost shine.
 They differ from scalp serums in that they are used in the morning as part of your styling regimen.

 Certain hair serums can make your hair look greasy and oily, which is why they recommend applying it to the ends of the hair and working your way up to the head.
 It can also cause product buildup if applied to your scalp or roots.